abergs/Crowdspell/README.md

 Crowdspell
 ==========

 Hi there!
-Full documentation and readme is provided at [http://crowdspell.se](http://crowdspell.se) currently.
+Full documentation and readme is currently provided at [http://crowdspell.se](http://crowdspell.se).